babsorams/2_stage_coag_addition/TemplateUpdated.md

 #### March 1, 2018

 ## Abstract
-previous work: Last semester, our group design and fabricate goals & objectives: This semseter, we will try to close the debate of 1 stage vs 2 stage, come up with a conclusion and generate enough data to support it. what you have accomplished: Up to now we have completed the literature review, and working on apparatus set up, and future work:
+previous work: Last semester, our group designed and fabricated the experiment apparatus and conducted experiment for both 1 stage and 2 stages coagulant addition.
+Our data it not enough to come up with a grand conclusion, but the data we generated suggest that there might be trade-off when we switch from 1 stage to 2 stages.
+Besides, we also made some simplification to our system. goals & objectives: This semseter, we will try to close the debate of 1 stage vs 2 stage, come up with a conclusion and generate enough data to support it. what you have accomplished: Up to now we have completed the literature review, and working on apparatus set up. and future work: We have encountered several problem: the high pressure within the system, leak caused by the poor conection.
+In next few weeks, we would fix those problem and begin to conduct our experiment.

 ## Introduction
 Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
 If this is a continuing team, how will your contribution build upon previous research?
 What needs to be further discovered or defined?
 If this is a new team, what prompted the inclusion of this team?